manhim1218/ai_machine_deep_learning/Object Detection and Openpose/README.md

 # Tensorflow Object Detection / Openpose

 This respository now only provides algorithms for general usage on computer.
-Examples of implementating on ROS (Pepper Robot) will be availalble after July 2022.
+Examples of implementating on ROS (Pepper Robot) will be available after July 2022.

 ## Tensorflow Object Detection
 ### General Description: